 classifier_name: Required.
 The name of the classifier.

 condition_name and condition_value: Required.
-The name and value of the condition property that you want to delete.
-The supported condition properties are user_name, command_tag, db_name, engine_type, digest, and storage_mode.
-For more information about the condition properties for classifier matching rules, see Configure classifier matching rules.
+The condition attribute and its value that you want to delete.
+Valid values for condition_name: user_name, command_tag, db_name, engine_type, digest, and storage_mode.
+For more information, see Configure classifier matching rules.

 Examples